AttapongSangphet/swu-ds525/capstone-project/README.md

 ![Airflow Scheduling](pictures/Airflow_Trigger.jpg)

-And we can see all tables by was created by scheduling data pipeline on Redshift interface as shown in picture below.
+And we can see all tables that was created by scheduling data pipeline on Redshift interface as shown in picture below.

 ![Scheduling Data Tranformation](pictures/Transfrom_Data.jpg)

 ## Data Visualizaion with Tableau
-To create data visualization, We chose Tableau desktop software because it is one of powerful soffware for data visualization and can connect to various database platform, including AWS Redshift.
+To create data visualization, We chose Tableau desktop software because it is one of powerful software for data visualization and can connect to various database platform, including AWS Redshift.

 we can connect tableau with AWS Redshift directly by usging AWS Redshift endpoint, username, password, port and database name.